fgm/meteor_server_info/README.md

 * 1.2.5
-  * Native event loop metrics from package [event-loop-stats](https://github.com/bripkens/event-loop-stats) as a more efficient alternative to the userland Counter classes.
+  * Native event loop metrics from package [event-loop-stats](https://github.com/bripkens/event-loop-stats) as a more efficient alternative to CostlyCounter and NrCounter.
+  * As a consequence, those are now deprecated and will be removed no later than version 1.3.
+  * CheapCounter metrics now return a high-resolution duration instead of a struct.
+  * Dev API: interface ICounter removed,
 * 1.2.4
   * Same as 1.2.3, but also working on Meteor 1.8.1
   * Session info are no longer null on Meteor 1.8.1